gamemann/Stat/README.md

 ## Description
 A small project that allows you to gather statistics (integers/counts) from files on the file system.
 This was designed for Linux.

-This is useful for receiving the incoming/outgoing packets per second or incoming/outgoing bytes per second on a network interface.
+This is useful for retrieving the incoming/outgoing packets per second or incoming/outgoing bytes per second on a network interface.

 ## Building Program
 You can simply use `make` to build this program.
 The `Makefile` uses `clang` to compile the program.